Updated – May 2026

 - Physician retains full decision authority and documentation responsibility

-Financial Services: Loan Underwriting Support
+Financial Services AI Agents: Loan Underwriting Support

 A compliant lending AI agent operates as follows: